 In addition to monitoring water consumption by the cooling tower for sewage credit, it is essential to record the amount of water used by the tower system every month.
-Our sales team bases the contract price for cooling tower service on the amount of water used, and precise knowledge of changes in the usage rate gives us data on which to base contract prices.
+Our sales team bases the contract price for cooling tower service on water usage, and precise knowledge of changes in the usage rate gives us data on which to base contract prices.

 Another important reason we record water meter readings on every service call is to confirm that the amount of inhibitor used during the period correlates with the amount that should have been used.
 Recall that most of our cooling tower controllers base inhibitor feed on make-up water.